-Top 3 Best Sullivan Public Middle Schools (2025)
+Best Sullivan Public Middle Schools (2026)

-For the 2025 school year, there are 3 public middle schools serving 728 students in Sullivan, MO.
+For the 2026 school year, there are 3 public middle schools serving 728 students in Sullivan, MO.

-The top ranked public middle schools in Sullivan, MO are Spring Bluff Elementary School, Strain-japan Elementary School and Sullivan Middle School.
+The top-ranked public middle schools in Sullivan, MO are Spring Bluff Elementary School, Strain-japan Elementary School and Sullivan Middle School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Sullivan, MO public middle schools have an average math proficiency score of 38% (versus the Missouri public middle school average of 38%), and reading proficiency score of 43% (versus the 40% statewide average).
-Middle schools in Sullivan have an average ranking of 7/10, which is in the top 50% of Missouri public middle schools.
+Sullivan, MO public middle schools have an average math proficiency score of 52% (versus the Missouri public middle school average of 39%), and reading proficiency score of 43% (versus the 40% statewide average).
+Middle schools in Sullivan have an average ranking of 8/10, which is in the top 30% of Missouri public middle schools.

 Minority enrollment is 5% of the student body (majority Hispanic and Black), which is less than the Missouri public middle school average of 31% (majority Black).

-Best Public Middle Schools in Sullivan, MO (2025)
+Best Public Middle Schools in Sullivan, MO (2026)

 School